jurisprodev/editor-texto-jurispro/AI.md

 Variables:
 - value: string - Current editor content
 - mentions: array - List of mentions in content
+- variables: array - List of variables in content
+- selected: string - Currently selected text
+- selectedInfo: object - Information about the current selection
-- states: object - Editor states (text formatting, alignment, etc)
+- states: object - Editor states (text formatting, alignment, indentation level, line height, etc)

 Special features:
 - Hide the menu for a minimalistic render
 - Use as readonly to display rich text content
 - Enable features in the menu that make sense given the building context
+- Control text line height with predefined values
+- Use variables in the format {{variable_name}}
+- Indent paragraphs and list items with up to 16 levels